dlresende/extreme-carpaccio/README.md

 Have fun :)

-## People running Extreme Carpaccio Sessions
+## People running Extreme Carpaccio
-- People are talking about Extreme Carpaccio on [Twitter](https://twitter.com/search?q=%22extreme%20carpaccio%22&src=typd)
+- People are talking about Extreme Carpaccio on [Twitter](https://twitter.com/search?vertical=default&q=%22extreme%20carpaccio%22%20OR%20%22Xtreme%20carpaccio%22%20OR%20%23ExtremeCarpaccio&src=typd)